wawzat/purpleair-data-tools/README.txt

     20190901: Now runs on both Python 2.7.16 and Python 3.6.8.
     20190928: Fixed bug in summarize() where darksky date filter would error if sensor times were not in darksky times.
               Fixed bug in summarize() if expected and acutal column names were not in sorted order.
+    20191026: Improved handling of dataframe column naming to prevent potential issues with PurpleAir changing column names.

   Notes for using reference files